CaffeineViking/template-cpp/readme.md

 * `share`: any extra data that needs to be bundled should be here.

 * `src`: all source code for the project should be located below here.
+    * `project directories`: source code for a specific project build.
+    * `foreign`: any external source files which might be needed.

 * `tests`: source code for the project's testing suite, using Catch syntax.
+    * `project directories`: project specific testing suite for a build.

 Building
 --------